benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-M1.png)

-- M1 appears below a relationship / path.
-The relationship / path may be wrapped by an '↛' or an 'L'
+- M1 appears below a relationship / path / query-start.
+A relationship / path may be wrapped by an '↛' or an 'L'
 - _n_ is a positive integer
-- M1 may appear directly before a quantifier.
-If followed by an R-combiner - '→' is the entity directly right of the R-combiner.
-Otherwise - '→' is not defined
+- M1 may appear directly before a quantifier
-- if '→' : '→' should be defined, and should be a blue/logical/red entity
-- if _et1_ : _et1_ is a a blue/logical/red entity right of the '→' entity
+- <font color="green">_{et, et, ...}_</font> is a a blue/logical/red entity right of the '→' entity
 - _et2_ is an entity tag of a blue/logical/red entity defined right of the '→' / _et1_ entity
 - Except for '&' quantifer - M1 filter cannot start a quantifier's branch